 A role is a package of rights that enables a user to perform certain operations on the server.

-The following roles are predefined:
+The following roles are predefined and enables:

-- AuditLogQuery: This role enables a user to obtain the audit trail. - ImportExport: This role enables a user to import and export records. - ContentManagement: This role enables a user to implement indexing and automatic content conversion requests.
+- AuditLogQuery: a user to obtain the audit trail. - ImportExport: a user to import and export records. - ContentManagement: a user to implement indexing and automatic content conversion requests.